Search

 • Discord community.
 Join the community to ask questions and chat with others.

 • Code examples.
-Will be published in this GitHub repository throughout the course.
+Are published in this GitHub repository.

 • YouTube playlist.
-Subscribe to the course YouTube playlist to keep tabs on video updates.
+Subscribe to the course YouTube playlist.

 Enjoying the course?
 Star Evidently on GitHub to contribute back!
 This helps us create free, open-source tools and content for the community.